capaj/Moonridge/README.md

         //use any query method except distinct, remove, update })

-Also you need to connect to your backend, but that is also very simple.
-See [test/index.html](https://github.com/capaj/Moonridge/blob/master/test/index.html)
+Also you need to connect to your backend-Moonridge uses a promise resolution for this.
+See [how in the included smoketest](https://github.com/capaj/Moonridge/blob/8faf7ad4b7c6c0301d70c3d8a346348d2b21e86d/e2e-smoketest/mr-test-ctrl.js#L84)

 ##Errorhandling